rancher/docs/content/rancher/v2.x/en/cluster-provisioning/hosted-kubernetes-clusters/eks/_index.md

 1. Create a user with programmatic access by following the steps [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).

 2. Next, create an IAM policy that defines what this user has access to in your AWS account.
-It's important to only grant this user minimal access within your account.
-Follow the steps [here](https://docs.aws.amazon.com/eks/latest/userguide/EKS_IAM_user_policies.html) to create an IAM policy and attach it to your user.
+The required permissions are [here.]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/hosted-kubernetes-clusters/eks/#appendix-minimum-eks-permissions) Follow the steps [here](https://docs.aws.amazon.com/eks/latest/userguide/EKS_IAM_user_policies.html) to create an IAM policy and attach it to your user.

 3. Finally, follow the steps [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey) to create an access key and secret key for this user.